keason7/cs_course/courses/10_tp_solution.md

             # wait and clear terminal screen
             clear(sleep=2.0)

-            # dont't execute code after this
+            # don't execute code after this
             # we go back to while loop beginning
             continue